davidwhogg/AstronomyChallenges/README.md

 state.
 This version is dated 2012-06-06.
 I generally put the thing I am most interested in first; that is, I tend to prepend.

+## Three-dimensional modeling of the Milky Way

+- Dust modeling in three dimensions

+- Mass modeling with realistic models

+- Phase-space models in 6-d that don't rely on integrability

 ## Radio interferometry

 Interferometers measure correlations (amplitude and phase) between